Pachinko (novel): Book I (1910–1933): Gohyang/Hometown

 In 1883, in the little island fishing village of Yeongdo, which is a ferry ride from Busan, an aging fisherman and his wife take in lodgers to make a little more money.
-They have three sons, but only one, Hoonie, who has a cleft lip and twisted foot, survives to adulthood.
+They have three sons, but only one, Hoonie, who has a cleft lip and club foot, survives to adulthood.
 Because of his deformities, Hoonie is considered ineligible for marriage.
-When he is 27, Japan annexes Korea, and many families are left destitute and without food.
+When he was 27, Japan annexes Korea, many families were left destitute and without food.
 Due to their prudent habits, Hoonie's family's situation is comparatively more stable, and a matchmaker arranges a marriage between Hoonie and Yangjin, the daughter of a poor farmer who had lost everything in the colonial conquest.
-Hoonie and Yangjin take over the lodging house upon the passing of Hoonie's parents.
+Hoonie and Yangjin take over the lodging house after Hoonie's parents died.